 - Evade the threat.
 Running toward trouble is a knee-jerk reaction.
 Don’t move unless household members are in danger.
 Make sure younger members of the house know the plan as well.
 It is children’s natural instinct to run toward parents’ bedrooms in an emergency.
 This is a good tactic.

 - Call 911.

-- Engage only in life-threatening situations when lethal force is necessary.
+- Use lethal force only as a last resort to protect yourself or a loved one from the threat of death or great bodily harm.
 Though concerns of overpenetration vanish when you hit the intended target, fire accurately — not in a flurry of undirected fire.

 To practice, lie in bed.
-Pretend you have been alarmed and prepare to confront the intruder.
+Pretend you have been alarmed, and prepare to confront the intruder.
 Take a deep breath, then engage in tactical movement.
 Mix it up.
-Stay in the bedroom in one drill, then move down the hall, to the living room, address the back door and the front door.
+Stay in the bedroom in one drill, then move down the hall to the living room in another.
+Address the back door and the front door.
 Practice moving to other bedrooms.

-Through all these drills, the firearm should not be extended in front of you.
+Through all these drills, your firearm should not be extended in front of you.
 This makes it easier to grasp and turn against you.
-Keep the handgun at belt level and your finger off the trigger.
+Keep your handgun at belt level and your finger off the trigger.
 There is little point in moving successfully and then having an accident and crippling yourself.

 Be sure to practice in the dark.
 In an emergency, do not immediately turn on the lights.
 Though it will momentarily blind your attacker, the effect will be the same on you.
 You should know the layout of your house and be able to move smoothly and deliberately.
 This way, you will avoid giving your attacker a target.